 Several important new risks are now covered on a post-policy basis.
 This means that some defects in title that did not exist at the time the insured purchased the property, but are now asserted by others, are covered.

 These post-policy covered risks involve cases in which someone other than the homeowner claims to own an interest in the title; or has rights affecting the title arising out of leases, contracts or options; or claims to have rights affecting the title arising out of forgery or impersonation; or has an easement on the land; or has a right to limit the insured’s use of the land; or in which the title is defective.

 The following are several examples of this post-policy protection:

-The homeowner is covered when someone forges the insured’s signature to a mortgage or trust deed in Scotland in an effort to sell or impose a lien or restriction on their home.
+The homeowner is covered when someone forges the insured’s signature to a mortgage or trust deed in an effort to sell or impose a lien or restriction on their home.

 This coverage protects the homeowner if, after his or her purchase, someone else builds a structure (excluding boundary walls and fences) which encroaches on the homeowner’s land.